Who we are

-The mission of Bucks County Workforce Development Board is to promote, drive, and ensure an effective workforce in Bucks County aligned with economic development.
+The mission of Workforce and Economic Development Department is to promote, drive, and ensure an effective workforce in Bucks County aligned with economic development.

 Bucks County has a dynamic, globally competitive workforce that responds to the evolving direction of business and industry.

-The Bucks County Workforce Development Board is dedicated to:
+The Workforce and Economic Development Department is dedicated to:

 Committee Chairs welcome participation by non-board members who have particular interest or expertise related to the committee.

 is responsible for the fiduciary oversight of public grants/funding streams.

 is responsible for the regional and strategic planning of workforce initiatives .

 is responsible for the operations of the PA CareerLink® Bucks County and the seven partners.